YasmineBB/curated/lighthouse.md

 Here are the results of testing all the pages on the site with Google Lighthouse in both Mobile and Desktop after the fixes.

+### FIX Alt text

+I added alt text to the 'Read More' link on the artist's page once their image is hovered over, improving the accessibility score on the artists page.

 ## Mobile

 ### Homepage